peter1591/hearthstone-ai/README.md

   * An example: AI should *NOT* play *arcane missiles* in first turn.
   * If using random default policy, it takes more than 300k iterations (8G+ RAM) to realize this.
   * If using neural network as default policy, it only takes < 15k iterations (less than 5 seconds) to realize this.

+### Neural Network

+The goal of the neural network is to guess who is going to win this game.
+Currently, the accuracy is about 79% for expert-practice decks.

+Input data:
+* Minions on board
+  * HP, Max-HP, Attack
+  * [TODO] Taunt / Charge / Attackable
+  * [TODO] Card id, enchantment ids, deathrattle ids
+* [TODO] Hand cards
+  * Card ids, enchantment ids
+* [TODO] Deck cards
+  * Card ids

 ### Game Board Recognition
 * Use the logging feature in HearthStone